Exporting to Panama

 Demand for OTC and prescription medicines

 The strength of Panama’s economy has allowed public funding for healthcare services and medicines, currently worth over U$3 billion (UNIDO).
-The country’s robust economy brings a risk to growth in the pharmaceuticals and healthcare sector over-the-counter (OTC) and prescription medicines.
-There are opportunities for UK manufactures of drugs given the rising demand for chronic disease treatment.
+There is growing demand in the pharmaceuticals and healthcare sector for OTC and prescription medicines.
+Therefore, there are opportunities for UK manufacturers of drugs - particularly for chronic disease treatment

-Panama aims to develop its manufacturing of finished pharmaceutical products and research and development of new, innovative medicines.
-Panama aims to capitalise on its existing geographic and market access advantages related to its sophisticated logistic platform.
+Panama aims to develop its manufacturing of finished pharmaceutical products, and research and development of new, innovative medicines.
+It also aims to capitalise on its existing geographic and market access advantages related to its sophisticated logistic platform.

 -